sollecitom/software-product-development-blog/content/posts/2023/2023-12-04-walking-skeleton-scope.md

 - You'll need to issue, rotate, and verify tokens, as part of your authentication workflow.
 - Certificate management (below) is a prerequisite for this.
 You could choose to have a single certificate (with rotation), or different certificates across different tenants (if B2B, based on subdomains) or geographies.
 - You should include a unique client-side session ID in your tokens, along with the token's validity start and end timestamps.
+- The authorization roles and containing scopes (below) should also be included in the token.
 - The duration of a token should be a maximum of 30m to 1 hour.
 - You also need to choose an algorithm, ideally EdDSA, rather than RSA or ECDSA, as it's faster, requires shorter keys, and it's considered more secure.
 - In terms of token structure, JWTs are a safe bet.